Dallas Fed Mobility and Engagement Index Gives Insight into COVID-19’s Economic Impact

 - Fraction of devices taking trips less than 2 kilometers (1.2 miles).

 - Average time spent at locations far from home.

-The SDI is consistent with other mobility metrics that have become available since the start of the crisis.
+The MEI is consistent with other mobility metrics that have become available since the start of the crisis.
 For example, our index is tightly correlated with the Google Covid-19 Mobility metrics for residential dwelling and travel for work, recreation or shopping purposes.

 Relationship to Economic Activity

 Without much doubt, diminished mobility and engagement was a major factor in the slowdown in economic activity and the sharp rise in unemployment.
 The left panel of Chart 2 plots the national MEI along with the Weekly Economic Index (WEI).

 The WEI, developed by researchers at the Dallas and New York Feds and Harvard econometrician James Stock, is an aggregate of 10 daily and weekly indicators of economic activity that is highly correlated with output growth relative to a year prior.

 The steep decrease in the MEI coincided with the large drop in the WEI over the weeks ended March 21 through April 11.
 In the second half of April, mobility and engagement began rising, while the WEI only slowed its decline.
 While it is too early tell, a continued drop in the WEI could indicate more conventional recessionary dynamics, as cautious consumers and businesses pull back from spending and hiring, amplifying the initial disruption caused by curbing mobility and engagement.

 The right panel of Chart 2 plots the MEI along with indicators of small business activity from the scheduling software firm Homebase.
 Both the number of small establishments open for business as well as the number of hourly employees working at those establishments contracted sharply with the decline in the WEI.
 Recent weeks show signs of improvement in small business activity with an upturn in mobility and engagement..